 An in-house team will know your product inside and out, but they may lack a broad perspective on the market.
 A GTM consultant brings a wealth of experience from working with numerous SaaS companies across different stages and verticals.
 They’ve seen what works, what doesn’t, and why.
 This external viewpoint is invaluable for challenging internal assumptions and spotting blind spots you might have missed.
 A great consultant doesn't just hand you a generic playbook; they "challenge your ideas, help you understand your market, and make sure your messages work."
 Furthermore, consultants who specialize in SaaS understand the specific mechanics of the industry, from subscription models to customer acquisition costs.
 This SaaS-specific expertise is critical for building a GTM strategy that truly drives sustainable growth.

-Common Myths About GTM Consulting
+Debunking Common GTM Consulting Myths

 Go-to-market consulting can feel like a big step, and it’s easy to get tripped up by some common misconceptions.
 Let's clear the air and talk about what a strategic GTM partnership really looks like.
 Understanding the reality behind these myths will help you make a more informed decision for your company and set you up for a successful engagement.
 By separating fact from fiction, you can better appreciate how a tailored GTM strategy can become a powerful asset for your long-term growth.